sqlxpert/lights-off-aws/README.md

 ### Installation with Terraform

-Terraform users often wrap a CloudFormation stack in HashiCorp Configuration Language, because AWS and other vendors supply software as CloudFormation templates.
+Terraform users are often willing to wrap a CloudFormation stack in HashiCorp Configuration Language, because AWS supplies tools in the form of CloudFormation templates.
 See [aws_cloudformation_stack](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack) .

-Wrapping a CloudFormation StackSet in HCL is a relatively easy way to deploy software to multiple AWS accounts and/or regions.
+Wrapping a CloudFormation StackSet in HCL is much easier than configuring and using Terraform to deploy and maintain identical resources in multiple regions and/or AWS accounts.
 See [aws_cloudformation_stack_set](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack_set)
 .

 ## Security

-_In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software at your own risk.
-You are encouraged to evaluate the source code._
+> In accordance with the software license, nothing in this section creates a warranty, an indemnification, an assumption of liability, etc. Use this software at your own risk.
+You are encouraged to evaluate the source code.

 <details>
   <summary>Security details...</summary>